Memory optimization best practices

 # Unnecessary use of Collections

 Collections is an in-memory database.
-This utility allows you to join datasets across various sources before loading into a data warehouse.
+This tool allows you to join datasets across various sources before loading into a data warehouse.
 However, overusing Collections in your recipe can lead to memory issues.

 A common mistake is to use Collections to parse a CSV file.
 While Collections may seem like the right choice, it is not efficient.
 In fact, this approach requires additional steps to query the data.